garrandall/popular-music-data/tracks/fefe-6ix9ine-nicki-minaj-murda-beatz.md

 He-He tryna 69 like Tekashi, call him papi
 Word to A$AP, keep me Rocky
-I'm from New York, so I'm cocky, say he fuckin' with my posse Copped me KhloÃ© like Kardashi', keep this pussy in Versace Said I'm pretty like Tinashe
+I'm from New York, so I'm cocky, say he fuckin' with my posse Copped me Khloé like Kardashi', keep this pussy in Versace Said I'm pretty like Tinashe
 Put it all up in his face, did I catch a case?
 Pussy game just caught a body, but I never leave a trace